minxinping0105/archipelago-hotstuff/README.md

 ### the ordering phase log file contains many more entries than my consensus phase log

 The reason is likely to be insufficient hardware resources causing thread-scheduling starvation.
-This is likely to happen for local experiments but can also happen sometimes in a distributed setting.
+This is likely to happen for local experiments since it simulates at least 4 server nodes on the same machine.
+But sometimes this can also happen in a distributed setting.
 Potential solutions are

 - run the experiment again
 - increase the `stable-period` parameter in the configuration